Don’t Post Details About Your Collision or Injuries on Social Media Web Sites.

 Insurance companies routinely hire private investigators to conduct videotape surveillance.
 If you claim that you cannot run, climb or stoop, and you get caught on videotape, your case is over.
 Even without surveillance video, a neighbor or co-worker could testify about seeing you run, jump climb or stoop.
 Probably most damaging is claiming you cannot do an activity, but then being shown a chart note from your own doctor where you state you were doing the very same thing you claim you cannot do!
 Not good.

-If you have question about your claim, even if it is whether you need an attorney in the first place, call us at 503-325-8600.
+If you have question about your claim, even if it is whether you need a car accident lawyer in the first place, call us at 503-325-8600.
 We have helped many people just like you over the years..